 The Thibodaux Volunteer Fire Department, Inc. (Fire Department) was formally incorporated on February 4, 1987, as a non-profit corporation in Thibodaux, Louisiana.
 As incorporated, it is the continuation of an association that has been in existence for many years in the City of Thibodaux.
-The purpose of the Fire Department, and its predecessor organization, is to supervise, control, and otherwise coordinate the efforts of the eight volunteer fire companies which service the citizens of Thibodaux, Louisiana, and beginning in 1989, the area included in Lafourche Parish Fire Protection District No. 4 (District No. 4).
+The Fire Department provides fire protection and emergency rescue services to the citizens of Thibodaux, Louisiana, and beginning in 1989, the area included in Lafourche Parish Fire Protection District No. 4 (District No. 4).
+The Fire Department also assists in providing mutual aid to neighboring fire districts.

-The Fire Department owns fire stations, firefighting trucks, emergency units, and other firefighting equipment used by the Department and the eight fire companies.
-The Fire Department coordinates all training and fund-raising activities and pays for the operating expenses of all firefighting and emergency equipment for all eight fire companies.
+The Fire Department coordinates with eight volunteer fire companies that provide members to serve the Department in delivering these services.
+All members of the fire companies are members of the Fire Department.
+The Fire Department owns fire stations, firefighting trucks, emergency units, and other firefighting equipment used in providing services.
+The Fire Department coordinates all training and fund-raising activities and pays for the operating expenses of all firefighting and emergency equipment.